rlaager/docsis/README.md

 Known issues
 ------------

-CMTS and CM MIC have the wrong value when calculated on a big endian CPU.
-Using the MIC values and a big endian CPU should be avoided in production systems.

 Quoting the hex strings will result in a crash.
 Do not use something similar to "0xABCD".

 Following TLVs can only be decoded but not encoded: SNMPv1v2cTransportAddress, SNMPv1v2cTransportAddressMask.